 56. Has your State developed any temporary special measures to enhance the participation of women in arts, science, sports and any other cultural activity?

-Yes ( ) No ( )
+Yes ( ) No ( X )

 If yes, please provide specific examples of these temporary special measures.

 57. Are women allowed and encouraged by your State to participate in all sports?